alexgithui91/selenium_automation/README.md

 # selenium_automation

-Automating data export from a helpdesk portal
+Automating data export from a helpdesk portal.

+1. Use selenium to automate web movements
+2. Use python to read outlook email and download attachments